What is carbon monoxide?

 How can I help protect against carbon monoxide poisoning?

 Having an early warning is important.
-Install carbon monoxide alarms outside each sleeping area and on every level of the home, including the basement, as recommended by the National Fire Protection Association (NFPA).
-Choose a CO alarm that is tested and listed by a Nationally Accredited Lab such as ETL or UL.
+Install carbon monoxide alarms outside each sleeping area, inside each bedroom and on every level of the home, including the basement, as recommended by the National Fire Protection Association (NFPA).
 Have your appliances checked regularly.
-Have a qualified appliance technician check all fossil fuel burning appliances, venting and chimney systems at least once a year, or as recommended by the manufacturer.
+Have a qualified appliance technician check all fuel burning appliances, venting and chimney systems at least once a year, or as recommended by the manufacturer.
 It is critical to identify potential dangers and take measures to help protect against this serious threat.

 We recommend following these guidelines: